Reasons an oil tank might leak

 - if your water supply or pipework may have been affected, don’t drink the water

 - arrange for any remaining fuel in the tank to be removed by a fuel supplier -don’t do this yourself or store oil in a building, shed or vehicle

 - check with your insurer whether they or you should arrange for an engineer to repair or replace your tank or pipework

 If the spill has contaminated the ground, the soil will need to be cleaned up along with any floating oil and any affected waterways.

 Clean-up works will generally only be carried out by specialist environmental contractors.
 If your building and contents policy permits, your insurance company will appoint a specialist contractor on your behalf.

-However, if you don’t have the necessary insurance cover, you will need to appoint a specialist contactor yourself.
+However, if you don’t have enough insurance cover, you must appoint a specialist contactor.
 Unless your spill is a minor spill, don’t try to clean-up the oil yourself, given the potential health risks and the specialist nature of remediation and waste disposal.

 You or your contractor will need to contact NIEA for advice on the safe disposal and/or treatment of contaminated soils or waters.

 To work out whether the spill is a minor or major one, you should check if: